evkx/evkx.github.io/content/models/lucid/air/Air_Pure/_index.md

 ## Performance

 The Lucid Air Pure delivers a solid performance with a maximum power of 320.5 kW (436 hp / 430 bhp) and a total torque of 400 Nm (295 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, Range, and Charging